Methodology

 Pupils are still eligible for free school meals in school in sixth form, but not sixth form college or further education.

-Since 1 April 2018, transitional protections have been in place which will continue during the roll out of Universal Credit.
+Since 1 April 2018, transitional protections have been in place during the roll out of Universal Credit.
 This has meant that pupils eligible for free school meals on or after 1 April 2018 retain their free school meals eligibility even if their circumstances change.
 Prior to the pandemic, this had been the main driver in the increase in the proportion of pupils eligible for free school meals as pupils continue to become eligible but fewer pupils stop being eligible.

 The proportion of pupils eligible for (and claiming) Free School Meals (FSM) can change over time depending on economic factors affecting employment and earnings and any changes to eligibility criteria.
 This means that in some years, when the proportion of pupils eligible for FSM is lower, the cohort eligible for FSM can be relatively more disadvantaged compared to All Other Pupils than in other years.